AlibabaCloudDocs/cms/intl.en-US/Appendix 1: Metrics/Databases/Data warehouses/Clickhouse.md

 This topic describes the metrics for ClickHouse.

 When you call an API operation provided by Cloud Monitor, you may need to set the **Namespace** and **Period** parameters.
-Set the parameters for ApsaraDB for the current service in the following way:
+Set the parameters for the current service in the following way:

 -   Set the **Namespace** parameter to **acs\_clickhouse**.
 -   Set the **Period** parameter to an integral multiple of 60s.
 The default value is 60s.